25prabhu10/notes/docs/Android/Uninstall Android Apps.md

     <img src="./package-uninstall.png" alt="package uninstall" style="zoom:50%;" />

 ::: warning Note
-As a word of warning, uninstalling system applications can be dangerous so please know what you’re getting rid of before you complete these steps.
+As a word of warning, uninstalling system applications can be dangerous so please know what you're getting rid of before you complete these steps.
 Failing to do so could result in your phone becoming unusable until you perform a factory reset.
 By removing any given system application, another system application that may depend on it may also break so be careful what you remove.
 But if something does go wrong, you can always perform a factory reset.
 :::